All rights reserved by Michal Jeska

 Where to Eat and Drink

-If it’s beer you drink with your meals, then you really should head to the Homburger Brauhaus where you can sit outside or inside (depending on the weather) and enjoy the views.
+If you like beer with your meals, then you really should head to the Homburger Brauhaus where you can sit outside or inside (depending on the weather) and enjoy the views.
 Try the dish of the day which is usually delicious and cheap.

 Homburg by Night